paldepind/flyd/README.md

 npm test
 ```

 The `npm test` command run three tests: a eslint js style checker test, the test of the core library and the test of the modules.
-If you wan't to run only the test of the library `npm run test`.
+If you want to run only the test of the library `npm run test`.

 The API.md file is generated using `npm run docs` (it assumes it has documentation installed globally: `npm i -g documentation`)